Amy (Salomon) McFarland

-She has also worked in-house, including a two-month assignment at a major, international media company during the Vice President of Legal – Intellectual Property’s parental leave.
+She has also worked in-house, including two stints at a major, international media company during the Senior Vice President of Legal – Intellectual Property’s parental leaves.
 She also worked as a legal intern in Comcast Cable’s Government Affairs office during law school.

 Amy routinely handles the IP aspects of corporate transactions, and has been the lead IP attorney on several asset purchase agreements, stock purchase agreements, naming rights agreements, joint venture agreements, and complex licenses.
 She also manages the due diligence process and post-closing recordations for such matters and handles day-to-day IP agreements, including settlement agreements, co-existence agreements, right of publicity releases, and licenses.

 Amy is responsible for the trademark portfolios for several large clients and regularly assists companies with selecting, clearing, registering, and enforcing trademarks both domestically and abroad.
 Amy also handles TTAB disputes and assists the litigation department with IP-related lawsuits.

 Her domain name work includes managing robust Internet watch programs for multiple clients, policing the Internet for infringing domain names and websites, and negotiating settlements with infringers.
 She also developed and implemented comprehensive registration and enforcement programs for several firm clients related to the new gTLD roll-out, taking a strategic and business-oriented approach to this uncharted territory.
 She has filed numerous successful Uniform Domain Name Dispute Resolution Policy complaints on behalf of clients and has worked with registrars and hosts to shut down infringing sites.

 Amy has extensive experience resolving intellectual property matters on social media sites such as Twitter, Facebook, Instagram, Tumblr, and YouTube, and has worked on numerous copyright infringement matters.